 Patterns and prints are everywhere in the fashion world.
-Yet, up until recently, I never took much interest in pattern names or where they originated from.
+Up until recently, I never took much interest in pattern names or where they originated from.
 To be honest, it never really mattered.
 I mean if it looks good, I’m wearing it.

 This changed when I visited the city of art; Isfahan.
 A local resident we became acquainted with on our trip was showing us around the Naqsh-e Jahan Square markets that are jam-packed with Persian art and culture.
 Each pattern was a piece of art on its throne that had its own prologue, triumph, and epilogue.
 It held decades’ worth of folktales and historical treasures.
 It was then I realised how much we devalue historic prints by placing them all in one basket, dubbing them ‘tribal prints’ or ‘ethnic prints’.